tamer-dev/sales-spring-boot/README.md

 # Sales-spring-boot
-## This just a simple API - using spring boot
+## This just a very simple API demo - using java spring boot

 ### Quick Start